yuandra/2016-04-07-data-acquisition-cleaning/google-forms-08-extending.md

 ### Using a new version of Google Form

 Google form currently trying out new version that is still in beta.
+We are currently using the new version of Google Form

 However, you can also opt-in and try the beta
+- you can opt out by clicking the run button in the lower left corner

-- access the google form beta here [ https://support.google.com/docs/answer/6281888
+- you can also opt in by accessing the google form beta here [ https://support.google.com/docs/answer/6281888
 ](
 https://support.google.com/docs/answer/6281888
 )
-- you can opt out by clicking the run button in the lower left corner

 ### What's next